M1gel-123/SandGame/README.md

 }
 ```

-`scanDir` flips every frame so piles stay roughly symmetric instead of always favoring one side.### Path clearing
+`scanDir` flips every frame so piles stay roughly symmetric instead of always favoring one side. ### Path clearing
-A flood-fill starts from every particle on the left wall.8-way connectivity is used.If the component reaches the right wall, the whole path is marked for clearing:
+A flood-fill starts from every particle on the left wall.8-way connectivity is used.
+If the component reaches the right wall, the whole path is marked for clearing:

 ```js
 // 8 way connectivity feels better than 4